CNN – TED Talk – Big bonuses do not mean big results

 You know what they say to job candidates: you have only one chance to make a good first impression!
 This is valid for a company, too.

-Regardless of any PR work done or how well-crafted their website might be, nothing compares with just the possibility of walking around and watching.
+Regardless of any PR work done or how well crafted their website might be, nothing compares with just the possibility of walking around and watching.

 Nothing spells sadness more than empty silent corridors with closed doors.
-A high energy high performance place is alive.
+A high-energy high performance place is alive.
 It is buzzing with people and communication, and generally most doors are open.

-In Good CompanySecondly, just observe the people.
+Secondly, just observe the people.
 In the great places to work for, people exude happiness.
 They will smile at you in the corridors and they will say hello.
 Beware of the workplaces where you will not even get eye contact, forget about a smile.

 A good place to go for a quick assessment of the culture is the water cooler/kitchen/coffee machine.
 When you pop in, watch what happens!
 In a good company culture, you can be sure that the employees present will look at you and greet you with a smile.
 If, instead, your arrival causes the voices to turn down or simply stop, with straight faces and an awkward silence, then you can be pretty sure that the discussion topic is not about how to beat last month’s results.

 A brief chat with the employees will show you the company culture.
-In a good company, people are genuine and enthusiastic; when they talk about their workplace you can see their eyes and faces come alive and do not be surprise if you have the feeling that they try to convince you that you should work there, too.
+In a good company, people are genuine and enthusiastic; when they talk about their workplace, you can see their eyes and faces come alive and do not be surprise if you have the feeling that they try to convince you that you should work there, too.

 In a good company culture, everyone makes sure that the workplace is friendly and inviting.
-The main signs of a good company culture is happiness and absence of fear!
+The main signs of a good company culture are happiness and absence of fear!
 And this describe exactly the “happy” (using vicious would be inappropriate) circle.
 Fostering happiness and fulfillment increases the commitment of the employees and their performance.
 They will go the extra mile for the company without asking anything (well not much) in return.
-They will not watch the clock to decide when to go home, they will leave when they have that sense of completed work.
+They will not watch the clock to decide when to go home.
+They will leave when they have that sense of completed work.
 The absence of fear allows the employees to be more entrepreneurial and to dare more.
 This increases the performance of the company, reinforces its competitiveness and, success breeding success, this creates more happiness and fulfillment in the workplace.
 Full circle.

 Copyright 2009 The Happy Future Group Consulting Ltd.